Discipline: Literature – nonfiction

 MacDowell Fellowships: 2024

-At MacDowell, in addition to assisting with the completion of Itto’s memoir, Outini drafted four new essays, revised three more, and left Peterborough with most of a manuscript in hand.
-This collection recounts his upbringing in what might be called a cult if his parents weren't the only two members, charts his efforts to find his place in the society to which he nominally belongs, and explores the role that narratives, both false and true, play in identity formation writ large.
+At MacDowell, in addition to assisting with the completion of his wife, Itto’s memoir, Outini drafted four new essays, revised three more, and left Peterborough with most of a manuscript in hand.
+This collection recounts his upbringing in what might be called a cult if his parents weren't the only two members and his integration into mainstream society and explores the role that narratives, both false and true, play in identity formation.

 Studios